Windermere - Coniston - Langdale drive

 Holehird Gardens are a spectacular attraction managed by the Lakeland Horticultural Society and maintained by volunteers.
 The 10 acre hillside site has a great variety of plants and features including a walled garden, rock gardens, water features and an impressive Hydrangea display.
 One of the best features are the superb views towards the central Lakeland mountains.
 The imposing Holehird House is adjacent which was built in the 1860’s as a private home for the estate.
 Beatrix Potter stayed at the house in 1889 and 1895.
 The gardens are open daily through the year, dawn to dusk, although reception is only open April to October during the day.
 Limited refreshments are available in the reception, toilets are nearby.
 A small donation is expected from visitors for upkeep of the gardens.

 Leaving Holehird, turn left and continue on the A592 for approx 0.7 miles to a mini-roundabout where the main A591 crosses.
 Take the second exit to continue on the A592 towards Bowness.
 Shortly, Hammarbank pay and display car park is on the right with good views over the lake.
 Continue beyond this, down the steep hill and around a couple of bends to Rayrigg Meadow car park on the right.

 Distance: 36.6 miles

 Location: Rayrigg Meadow picnic site

 Coordinates: N 54.37897, W 2.91924

 Turn right out of the car park and continue on the A592 towards Bowness.
-After approx 0.6 miles pass the new Windermere Jetty boat museum and enter the outskirts of Bowness.
-Shortly on the right is Rayrigg Road car park.
+After approx 0.6 miles, pass the impressive Windermere Jetty Museum where you can learn all about the last 200 years of Windermere’s boating history, with fascinating displays and many historic boats.
+Beyond this, enter the outskirts of Bowness and shortly on the right is Rayrigg Road car park.

 Distance: 37.6 miles